RaviTriv/Linear-Regression/README.md

 $Loss= {(4 + 25 + 36 + 81 + 121 + 196 + 361 + 400 + 441 + 625)\over 10}$<br />
 $Loss= 229$<br />

+## Gradient Descent

+Gradient Descent is a technique used to optimize our weight and bias values to get a minimal loss.

-Now we want to calculate the derivative of our loss function with respect to weight.
+We want to calculate the derivative of our loss function with respect to weight and bias.
 <br />
 $Loss = {(output - expected)^2 \over N }$ <br />
 <br />